 Sensory Occupational Therapy at Three Ways School

-Isabel Ball is in school on Mondays and Wednesdays.
+Isabel Ball is in school on Tuesdays.
 She works closely with the teaching, therapy and curriculum access teams to ensure that our children feel regulated, happy, comfortable in themselves, and can enjoy their school life.
 This can involve: short blocks of individual therapy to evaluate a child's sensory processing difficulties; divising individualised programmes for children to support them felling regulated and progress with developing their physical skills; liaising with the teaching team to adjust and adapt classroom environments and routines.
 Isabel also works with small groups of children to address sensory processing difficulties and physical skill development.

 For more information about Occupational Therapy, visit the College of Occupational Therapy website: